 OSU Extension Service seeks an innovative professional to provide non-formal education and research-based assistance for small-scale commercial agriculture producers and general horticultural/gardening assistance to homeowners and communities, and to lead volunteer efforts promoting sustainable gardening practices in Josephine County.
 Persons with strong agricultural education backgrounds and a passion for working collaboratively with volunteers are encouraged to apply.

-As a land grant institution committed to teaching, research and outreach and engagement, OSU promotes economic, social, cultural and environmental progress for the people of Oregon, the nation and the world.
-These positions contribute to the mission of the College of Agricultural Sciences, with principal responsibility for needs assessment, Extension educational program development, delivery, and evaluation, and for conducting applied research needed to support Extension activities.
+As a land grant institution committed to teaching, research, outreach and engagement, OSU promotes economic, social, cultural and environmental progress for the people of Oregon, the nation, and the world.
+This position contributes to the mission of the College of Agricultural Sciences, with principal responsibility for needs assessment and Extension program development, delivery, and evaluation.

 Requires Master’s or terminal degree and experience in the academic discipline/unit.

-Demonstrated ability to work as a team member with other professionals.
+Demonstrated ability to work as a team member.

 Demonstrated ability to lead groups and to plan, organize, evaluate, manage, and delegate details associated with program management.

-General knowledge of computers, including proficiency with communication technology (e.g. e-mail, internet media).
+Effective working knowledge of computers, including proficiency with e-mail and internet media.

-Must have or be able to obtain an Oregon Department of Agriculture Pesticide Applicators' Consultant License within six months of employment and maintain it throughout employment.
+Must have or be able to obtain an Oregon Pesticide Applicators’ Consultant License within six months of employment and maintain it throughout employment.